 Bulgaria’s location is prime, at least in my mind.
 Istanbul is just a night bus away.
 Numerous European capitals are within striking distance, and almost all of Europe is easily accessible by plane.

 With so much in reach, I regularly travel to cover news in the region.
 The news gods have quite often been on my side.
-I was lucky enough to witness the peak of Europe’s refugee crisis unfold in front of my eyes.
+I was lucky enough to witness the peak of Europe’s refugee crisis unfolding in front of my eyes.

 After every trip, I return to home base.
 Sometimes the time I spend in Sofia feels rather dull.
 No war, no riots, no terrorism; a fair amount of refugees though.

 Still, there is much to appreciate about Sofia and Bulgaria in general.
 There may be a lot of poverty and pessimism, but there is plenty of beauty and history.
 In Los Angeles, I can’t walk out the door, take a stroll for five minutes and come across Roman ruins, including ancient churches, which people still attend.
-The center of Sofia is built atop the ancient city of Serdica, which the emperor Constantine once considered making the capital of the Byzantine Empire.
+The center of Sofia is built atop the ancient city of Serdica, which emperor Constantine once considered making the capital of the Byzantine Empire.

 Bulgaria has its less aesthetic elements.
 But I am appreciative of those as well.
 For instance, I am working on the world’s foremost collection of gypsy wagon (karutza) photos.
 Whether they are parallel parked in front of a grocery store or driving 20 km in the fast lane, karutzi (plural) are great fun to photograph.

 While Bulgaria is plagued with gypsy slums, corruption, beggars and organized crime, it also, peculiarly, is a haven.
 Most notably, Bulgaria is a tax haven.
 It’s flat 10 percent corporate and personal income tax rates are among the lowest in the European Union.
 Additionally, many of Bulgaria’s laws are lax or unenforced.
-Whereas alcohol possession, use and sales are highly regulated in the U.S., in Bulgaria, a teen can go to the store, buy a beer and walk down the street while drinking it.
+Whereas alcohol possession, use, and sales are highly regulated in the U.S., in Bulgaria, a teen can go to the store, buy a beer and walk down the street while drinking it.
 Alcohol makes for a glaring example, but in general terms, there is a lot more fear of law enforcement in the U.S. than in Bulgaria.
 For me, the added freedom has been an added bonus to my time in Bulgaria.

 As my personal haven, Bulgaria serves an escape from Hollywood and a front-row seat in the real world.
 If the world is a stage, then Bulgaria is my ticket to the dance.